Man Up | Ep. 225 • December 22, 2017

 Most of the younger white knights, they hope they will be rewarded by sex.
 In your case, you hope you will be rewarded by a commitment, but you can’t force somebody to do that.
 She has her own free will as much as you do.
 “Okay, should I accept friendship because that would be true love?”
 No, neither.
 That would not be true love and you should not accept friendship because that’s not what you want.
 “Give up my sexual desire for her?”
 I think you should right now because she’s already fine with the sexual relationship, but that’s not what you wanted.
 You’re being all wishy-washy.
 Man up here.

 “Give up all my sexual desire for her?”
 Again, you’ll have to wait it out until a time at which she is looking for a commitment instead of pressuring her into doing something she doesn’t want to do.
 That’s what you’re doing.
-These white knights are pressuring the female to do what the female doesn’t want to do, and they think of her as a passive victim with these ‘bad boys’ and they have all this animosity towards him.
+These white knights are pressuring the female to do what the female doesn’t want to do, and they think of her as a passive victim with these ‘bad boys’ and they have all this animosity towards them.
 Go watch the White Knight Syndrome video I made.
 It also explains co-dependency and just be honest and more direct with who you are and your intentions, and listen when she says she doesn’t want X. That means she doesn’t want X, whether that is sex or a commitment.
 Listen.
 Don’t pressure her into trying to get it for yourself.
 That’s actually worse than the player boys that you hate so much.

 Okay, “Any thoughts?
 Welcome hard truths and supportive comments.”
 Okay, those are hard truths.
 Let me give you some supportive comments.
 Good for you for going through the courses and being educated, but you got to go more thoroughly because when you wrote this, it was just day one of your complete disconnect.
 So, get into the How To Recover From A Breakup course first.
 Implement all of those life changes.
 Get started on that.
 Along the way, implement calibrated disconnect; you work with her, just be civil but don’t seek out anything further, and let her know that you need your space to reflect on things.

-That will create that vacuum that she’s going to fill the need – the lack of you in her life.
+That will create that vacuum where she’s going to feel the need – the lack of you in her life.
 I go into all of this in more detail in those courses, so just review those courses, get into the How To Recover From A Breakup course, implement that thoroughly.
 Along the way, you’re going to also need to learn about your psychology.
 That will also help you learn about her psychology.
 Along the way, learn about the white knight syndrome and watch the Reality of Women course to understand why a woman would want casual sex in the first place.

 A 37-year-old coming out of a 20-year abusive relationship with two kids, I mean, that makes a lot of sense that she’ll just want to casually date for this time.
 There you go.
 Understand your own issues.
 Understand the larger issues around mating and dating.
 I’ll see you in the Man Up private Facebook group.
 Click the link.
 Join the group.
 We approve join requests every day.
 I’ll see you in the group.
 Until then, David Tian, signing out.
 Man Up!